 Kathryn was called to the bar in 2005 and after her pupillage in 2006 commenced tenancy in 2007.
-From 2010 – 2012 Kathryn was a visiting lecturer at Birmingham University; from 2012 Kathryn was appointed a lecturer and an ATC qualified Advocacy Assessor at Nottingham Trent University where she taught on the Bar Professional Training Course.
+From 2010 – 2012 Kathryn was a visiting lecturer at Birmingham University; from 2012 Kathryn was appointed a senior lecturer and an ATC qualified Advocacy Assessor at Nottingham Trent University where she taught on the Bar Professional Training Course.
 Kathryn regularly speaks at chambers seminars, where recent talks have included a Private Law Update and round up of the law and procedure in cases with a suspected terrorism element.

 “She has really great client care and goes above and beyond to get a result.”
 “Very good to work with”. “she has an inner steel and calmly gets on with it.”
 “Well prepared.”

 “She has particular expertise in complex cases.”